-The inserts are designed to be permanent and to provide a long-lasting effect.
+The inserts are not designed to be permanent but are designed to provide a long-lasting effect.
 Once in place the inserts cause a natural tissue response, which secures them within the palate.
 The stiffening of the palate changes its response to airflow.
-Our clinical studies show that patient and sleep partner satisfaction with the procedure remain high after one year.

 How are the inserts placed in the soft palate?

 Each patient receives three Elevo inserts.
 The inserts are preloaded into a specially designed delivery tool.
 Each insert and its delivery tool are provided in a sterile package to the physician.
 The physician places each insert into the soft palate using a specially designed delivery tool.
 The palate tissue is not removed.

 What does it look like?

 Each highly engineered, tiny Elevo insert is made from a polydioxanone suture material that has been used for many years in medical procedures.